From the Other Side of the Stethoscope: Improving Patient Experience through Cultural Humility and Communication [Patient Experience Learning Forum]

-Come join us for this month's Schwartz Center Rounds for Compassionate Care, entitled "Fostering compassion and sensitivity across the gender spectrum."
+Come join us for this month's Schwartz Center Rounds for Compassionate Care, entitled "Managing Expectations: What Outside Examples Tell Patients About Medical Outcomes."
 Panelists will discuss personal experiences, followed by a lively discussion.
 This session is eligible for CME, Nurse CE, and Social Work CEU.
 Lunch is available.

 Slated for September 9-13, 2019 MSA Diversity Week celebrates our rich (and enriching!) diversity through an array of events, workshops and discussions (on the Medical Campus and NCRC) that raise awareness, stimulate engaging conversations, create thought-provoking experiences, and inspire dedication to promoting an inclusive, even more diverse workplace.
 Everyone – staff, learners and faculty – are welcome to all of these free workshops, discussions and events.
 All listings are on the MSA Intranet homepage under “Trainings and Learning Opportunities.”